featherbear/UNSW-COMP1531/README.md

 ## 7\.
 Resolve your merge conflict :)

-Resolving a merge conflict is as simple as editing the file normally, choosing what you want to have in the places git wasn’t sure.
+Resolving a merge conflict is as simple as editing the file normally, choosing what you want to have in the places git wasn't sure.

 This is a very simple example, but merge conflicts can be large and in many different places across a file/repo.
 If possible, avoid merge conflicts.
 This can be done by regularly pulling from the server to update your local copy and by making your branches in such a way that they handle only one feature/section of the code.